DO WE DETECT SOME HOSTILITY HERE?

 We all know the mantra of adverse possession — in order to establish that a party has obtained title to land pursuant to adverse possession, a party has to show that its possession of the land has been open, notorious, exclusive and hostile continuously for a period set by statute (from five to 21 years, depending on state law).

-We all have notions of what “hostile” means, and often real life isn’t like that.
+Likewise, we all have notions of what “hostile” means, and often real life isn’t like that.
 In today’s case, a small cemetery association had been using a gravel road it had gotten the right to by a poorly-drafted easement in an 1880 deed (the year James Garfield became president).
 The people who remembered the easement was there were still nearby, although about 6 feet deeper in the ground than they had been back when it was first written.

 The cemetery association had been dumping dirt on the land next to the easement, but it stopped when next-door landowner Calvin Coyer asked them to, because they wanted to be “good neighbors.”
 No hostility there.
 But they still parked cars next to the gravel road, even while giving Cal permission to graze his herds there.
 But when the Association was finally compelled to sue to quiet title under the doctrine adverse possession, Cal argued that nice guys finish last.